Expert Waste Classification Services - Central Coast

 Waste Sampling & Site Assessment

-We start with a site-specific inspection and sampling plan, tailored to your site conditions, material type, and project scope.
-Whether the waste is in-situ, excavated, or stored in stockpiles, we design a compliant strategy to meet NSW EPA requirements — including the correct number of samples and collection methods.
+We begin with a tailored site inspection and sampling plan, designed specifically for your site conditions, waste type, and project scope.
+Whether the waste is in-situ, excavated, or stockpiled, we determine the appropriate number of samples and collection methods to meet NSW EPA Waste Classification Guidelines.

 Laboratory Testing – NATA-Accredited

-Samples are sent to trusted NATA-accredited laboratories and analysed for a range of common contaminants, including:
+All samples are analysed at trusted, NATA-accredited labs for a range of contaminants, including:

 Heavy metals (lead, arsenic, zinc, etc.)